Golden Silence

-Golden Silence is the second full-length studio album by American indie pop band The Narrative, released on December 2, 2016.
+Golden Silence is the second full-length studio album by American indie pop band the Narrative, released on December 2, 2016.
 The album was produced by Bryan Russell and Justin Long at Red Wire Audio in New York.
-The album is what Suzie Zeldin call more "mature" compared as their last releases.
 "Chasing a Feeling" was released as the album's lead single on June 3, 2014.
 The promotional single from the album, "Moving Out" was released on January 12, 2016, followed by "Toe the Line" released on January 27, 2016.
 On October 28, 2016, the band released the songs "California Sun", followed by "Oklahoma Air" on November 9 and "Reason to Leave" on November 21 promoting the album before its release.